 You can see her work in a variety of places ranging from Yes!
 Magazine whom she is a photojournalist and writer for, to Truthout, to a music video called Love Letters to God by Nahko Bear.
 She's the National Engagement Director for The People for Bernie Sanders.

 Her body of journalistic work ranges widely.
-From producing a short form documentary on coal on the Navajo Nation for VICE News, to photojournalism and writing for Yes!
-Magazine, to her travel + tech column for nearly 3 years at Creative Loafing, to reporting on an Indigenous Women's Treaty Signing in Paris during the COP21 in Earth Island Journal, to writing and producing a multi-media exposé detailing immigrant detention in Aurora, CO on Shadowproof, there's no arena of storytelling Desiree hasn't touched.
+From producing a short form documentary on coal on the Navajo Nation for VICE News, to her travel + tech column for nearly 3 years at Creative Loafing, to reporting on an Indigenous Women's Treaty Signing in Paris during the COP21 in Earth Island Journal, to writing and producing a multi-media exposé detailing immigrant detention in Aurora, CO on Shadowproof, there's no arena of storytelling Desiree hasn't touched.
 She's also a photographer who has contributed to the Light and Media Invitational at the Gallery At Packard Place in Charlotte, NC, Mint Press News, the Bernie Sanders campaign, and beyond.
 Upworthy, alongside a number of other well known media outlets, have covered her and/or her work as well.
 In 2016, The Los Angeles Times covered her work, twice.

 She's served on the Advisory Board of the John S. and James L. Knight Foundation, Generation Nation, and is one of the founders of The PPL, which was a hub providing programming, services, space, and resources for 1,800 unaccredited media makers covering the Democratic National Convention in Charlotte, NC in 2012.

 Desiree's conjoined career paths have become self-reinforcing.
 Her nose for finding stories in journalism often helps her also in finding potential speakers for live media events she produces.